ibm-cloud-docs/watson-assistant/search-overview.md

 You have four options to add search to your assistant:

 - The search integration for {{site.data.keyword.discoveryfull}}.
 For more information, see [Add the search integration for {{site.data.keyword.discoveryfull}}](#search-overview-integration).
 - The search integration for Elasticsearch.
 For more information, see [Add the search integration for Elasticsearch](#elasticsearch-integration-overview).
+- The search integration for Milvus.
+For more information, see [Add the search integration for Milvus](#milvus-search-integration-overview).
 - The search integration for Custom service.
 For more information, see [Add the search integration for Custom service](#custom-service-integration-overview).
 - A search extension for Coveo, Google, or NeuralSeek.
 For more information, see [Add a search extension](#search-overview-extension).

 You can enhance the search integration by using the assistant capabilities such as [Search trigger](/docs/watson-assistant?topic=watson-assistant-search-integration-enhancement#search-add-trigger),  [No action matches](/docs/watson-assistant?topic=watson-assistant-handle-errors#no-action-matches) and [Conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).